Treatment Approaches

 Each individual should experience empathy, kindness, and intentionality, and I am honored to provide a safe space for others to be seen and heard.
 I have witnessed the powerful healing that can come from therapy.
 It is a gift to offer hope and understanding to those who feel stuck, lost, or helpless.

-I have been married for ten years and have three young kids, ages 5, 3, and 1.
+I have been married for eleven years and have three young kids.
 When I’m not wrangling kids, I love to read, test new recipes, drink good coffee, try out creative classes on Groupon, and catch up on reality TV.

-Every person has a unique story, background, and point of view, and Taylor approaches everyone with empathy, compassion, and a desire to understand.
-She is committed to ensuring everyone who walks through her door feels safe, comfortable, and heard.
-She works with each client to identify the most effective strategies, including Cognitive Behavioral Therapy (CBT), Solution-Focused Therapy, Existential Therapy, Mindfulness, and, for those interested, faith-based or expressive arts exercises.
+She works with each client to identify the most effective strategies, including EMDR, Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Existential Therapy, Mindfulness, and, for those interested, faith-based or expressive arts exercises.

 Education and Training